 Brendon Burton is a 20 year-old emerging fine art photographer currently located in Portland, Oregon.
 Inspired by horror films, music and literature, he creates hauntingly beautiful and strikingly realistic portraits that often depict him in eerie natural landscapes like forests or national parks.
 Using photography as a way to capture everyday things that have a deep personal connection with him, Brendan's work has a truly authentic feel to it that you can't help but feel intrigued by.
 We love everything about his work, from the subject matter to his use of composition to his ability to remind the viewer that stories can still hide secrets.

 Marnie Hawson is a self-taught freelance photographer living in the Macedon Ranges just outside of Melbourne, Australia.
 Beginning her career as an environmental scientist, she now works in an array of photographic disciplines including food, interiors, products and editorial imagery.
 With a love for capturing the little moments, the unnoticed and the finer details, Marnie creates minimalist and authentic imagery soaked in neutral and organic tones.
 With a strong photo-journalism approach to her work, this multi-talented lass certainly knows how to capture the beauty in the everyday.

 Vanessa Hollander & Wilson Philippe (aka wiissa) are a photography duo based in NYC who beautifully capture their love for life, photography and each other on film.
 Carving out a niche made of good vibes, youth, and 70s fashion; their beautiful sun-kissed photos make us nostalgic for a time and place we've never even lived in.
-Only in college, the duo are represented by Nouvelle Vague and have already created work for clients such as Julian Casablancas, Karen O, La Belle Rebelle and Vice.
+The young duo are represented by Nouvelle Vague and have already created work for clients such as Julian Casablancas, Karen O, La Belle Rebelle and Vice.

 Chantal Anderson is an American editorial and lifestyle photographer based in Los Angeles.
 Inspired by youth culture, surrealism and nature, her portfolio boasts intriguing documentary and conceptual imagery that instantly draws you in.
 Aside from her beautiful personal work Chantal's impressive client list includes companies such as Nike, Google, Need Supply, Objects Without Meaning, and Warner Brothers.
-When she’s not sitting knee deep in negatives, Chantal can be found swimming in the Pacific ocean, road tripping with friends and worshipping the sun.
-To see her full portfolio head to her website here.
+When she’s not sitting knee deep in negatives, Chantal can be found swimming in the Pacific ocean, road tripping with friends and worshiping the sun.

 Tania Shcheglova and Roman Noven make up the avant-garde photographer duo known as Synchrodogs.
 Both emerging photographers from Ukraine, the couple experiment with high quality cameras and lo-fi language to create art and fashion imagery that blurs the lines between the two.
 Depicting the presence of the human body in the context of undisturbed nature, their strange and mesmerizing portraits are often reduced to a photograph of a body sprawled across stunning landscapes - including cracked earth, flowing waterfalls and luscious meadows.
 Synchrodogs clients include KENZO, Urban Outfitters.
 Dazed & Confused and Jalouse.
-Check out their website for more of their personal and commercial work.